BEST-Zagreb/CDB-Mark-I-v2/README.md

 pnpm run build
 ```

-### 2. Netlify Setup
+### 2. Netlify Configuration

+1. **Initial Setup**

-1. Create a Netlify account and connect it to GitHub
+   - Create a Netlify account
+   - Connect your GitHub account
-2. Import your GitHub repository for continuous deployment
+   - Import your repository for continuous deployment

-3. Configure environment variables in Netlify:
+2. **Environment Variables**

    Copy these values as secrets from your `.env.local`: